oweitman/ioBroker.squeezeboxrpc/README.md

 | Volume               | R/W  | get/set Volume of the player (0-100)                                                                                          |
 | state                | R/W  | get/set play state: pause(0),play(1),stop(2)                                                                                  |

-The playlist provide actual the following attributes if available in LMS.
+The playlist provide actual the following attributes if available in `LMS`.
 Somme attributes depends of the type of songs (stream/file/...)
 All attributes are read only